ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 impact, but for those who use desktop mail we feel these productivity 📈 improvements are significant.

-For those of you who love 💕 Thunderbird and wish to continue using it we will continue to offer Thunderbird in the Software Boutique for a one-click install.
+For those of you who love 💕 Thunderbird and wish to continue using it: we will continue to offer Thunderbird in the Software Boutique for a one-click install.
 Likewise, Evolution is now in the Software Boutique so can be installed/removed with one-click too.